 - To make sure our coursework, including career and technical education, is preparing students for today’s new jobs.

 - To support early childhood education to give our youngest students a firm foundation to succeed in school.

 - To demand greater accountability for school spending.

-(08/02/2016) As we implement the reforms passed in the last session, we must also focus on strengthening vocational and technical education in our high schools and community colleges.
+We must focus on strengthening career and technical education in our high schools and community colleges.
 Our community colleges play a critical role in responding to the needs of a fast-changing job market by providing students the Job Ready skills they need to fill the new jobs coming to our state.

 Government Accountability and Transparency

 In the legislature, I supported and sponsored bills to do just that—to hold government accountable for every dollar spent and every action taken.
 We need to make sure our hard earned tax dollars are being spent to truly improve critical state services, including education, public safety, transportation and services to help children, seniors and veterans.

 As we move forward in our state, we must continue to ensure greater accountability from our government every step of the way.
 We should expect that every dollar is spent for its intended purpose and produces results.
 I have consistently fought for policies that require more oversight and accountability at all levels of government.

 With the passage of WC-1, funding for school construction, Washoe County School District is doing a good job as they move forward to build new schools.
 I will continue to carefully monitor these efforts to ensure that every tax-approved dollar is used wisely for this purpose.